andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 And a ***short*** description why I want to partake in this performance?
 I'd need 10 sessions with a psychologist to even begin to answer that question.

 Then the headshot.
-I've never taken a headshot in my life.
 I feel like Kevin McCallister packing his suitcase.

 SUBMIT.